nathanawmk/blockchain-gateway/docs/crash/draft-belchior-blockchain-gateway-recovery-02.md

 3. Operation done- states when a node successfully executed a step of the protocol

-4. Operation ack- refers to when a node acknowledges a message received from another.
+4. Operation ack- refers to when a node acknowledges a message received from another (e.g., command executed).

 5. Operation fail- occurs when an agent fails to execute a specific step.